Welcome to the Niagara Falls Poetry Project.

-This site is being compiled by Andrew Porteus, who retired in Spring 2016 from his position as Manager of Adult Reference & Information Services at the Niagara Falls Public Library, in Ontario, and is currently a member of the Niagara-on-the-Lake Public Library Board and the Fort Erie Public Library Board.
-Porteus was 2019 Chair of the Ontario Library Boards Association for , and a member of the Council of the Ontario Library Association.
-In addition, Porteus is studying for his Master of Arts degree in Popular Culture at Brock University studying the poetry of Niagara Falls.
+This site is being compiled by Andrew Porteus, who retired in Spring 2016 from his position as Manager of Adult Reference & Information Services at the Niagara Falls Public Library, in Ontario, and has served as a member, and chair, of the Niagara-on-the-Lake Public Library Board and the Fort Erie Public Library Board.
+Porteus was 2019 Chair of the Ontario Library Boards Association and a member of the Council of the Ontario Library Association.
+In addition, Porteus received a Master of Arts degree in Popular Culture at Brock University examining the poetry of Niagara Falls.
 As part of the degree requirements, Porteus developed a Poetry Walking Tour of Niagara Falls.
 Tour information can be found here.
 The research paper, The Development of the Poetry Walking Tour of Niagara Falls Using Mobile App Technology which includes a lot of background information about the poetry of Niagara Falls, can be found on Brock University Library’s digital collections site by clicking the link.

 Submissions of original poems about Niagara Falls are welcome and can be sent via the Contact page.
 If you are a Niagara Falls poet please use the Contact page and indicate that you live in Niagara Falls.